Research

 Multi-agent research structure

 There is also the matter of memory.
-The context window of a large language model is functionally analogous to working memory — the information actively in play while reasoning — except without the biological ceiling.
-Human working memory holds roughly four chunks of information at a time; the agent’s effective working memory, at current scale, holds the equivalent of several hundred pages of text simultaneously active and integrated.[4]This doesn’t mean it uses that information optimally, but it means the bottleneck is different.
-The constraint is not capacity; it’s quality of attention within capacity.
+The context window of a large language model is functionally analogous to working memory, the information actively in play while reasoning, but without the biological ceiling.
+Human working memory holds roughly four chunks of information at a time; the agent’s effective working memory, at current scale, holds the equivalent of several hundred pages of text simultaneously active and integrated.[4]The bottleneck isn’t how much the model holds.
+It’s what it actually attends to within what it holds, which turns out to be a harder problem.

 The limits are structural too